cSh4rk/cSh4rk.github.io/blog/_posts/2022-06-04-expert-lab-reflected-xss-in-a-javascript-url-with-some-characters-blocked.md

 published: true
 tags: [Web Application Security, Web Security Academy, Expert Labs, Cross-Site Scripting, XSS, Javascript]
 image: /blog/assets/hacker.png
-description: "Solution for the Expert Lab, Lab Description: This lab reflects your input in a JavaScript URL, but all is not as it seems.
+description: "Lab Description: This lab reflects your input in a JavaScript URL, but all is not as it seems.
 This initially seems like a trivial challenge; however, the application is blocking some characters in an attempt to prevent XSS attacks."
 ---

 <br>